Badgerati/Picassio/README.md

 * Add/remove website on IIS
 * Run node.js applications
 * Run tests via NUnit
+* Install/uninstall Windows features such as IIS
+* Ability to setup certificates
 * Extension modules can be written for third-parties